composeconference/Compose-Melbourne/SponsorshipProspectus.md

 *Rewards*:

- - 5 free tickets
+ - 6 tickets
+ - Branding at the start of recorded videos
  - Banner in the communal area
- - Logo on website, and conference materials
+ - Logo on slide at start of sessions, central position on website, and conference materials
  - Provide stickers/swag for attendee bags

 ### Tier 2 Sponsor - $5,000

 *Rewards*:

- - 4 free tickets
+ - 4 tickets
+ - Banner in the communal area
+ - Logo on website, and conference materials
  - Provide stickers/swag for attendee bags
- - Logo on website, and conference materials

 ### Tier 3 Sponsor - $2,000

 *Rewards*:

- - 3 free tickets
+ - 3 tickets
+ - Logo on website, and conference materials
  - Provide stickers/swag for attendee bags
- - Logo on website, and conference materials

 ### Tier 4 Sponsor - $1,000

- - 2 free tickets
+ - 2 tickets
  - Logo on website

 ---